-Written by: Keren Fitzgerald, Cole's mom
+Written by Keren Fitzgerald, Cole's proud mom

 Donate in Honor of Cole Today!